The positivity technique and low-lying zeros of Dirichlet $L$-functions: An analogue of Theorem for quadratic Dirichlet -functions

-It is natural to consider extending our previous arguments to the family of real primitive characters.
-For a fundamental discriminant $d$, write $\chi_d(\cdot):=\legendre{d}{\cdot}$ for the associated Kronecker symbol.
-Unconditionally, Soundararajan \cite{Sound} showed that $L(\frac{1}{2},\chi_d)\neq 0$ for at least $\frac{7}{8}$ of the $d$'s by studying the mollified moments of $L(\frac{1}{2},\chi_d)$; at around the same time, \"{O}zl\"{u}k and Snyder \cite{OS99} proved a proportion of $\frac{15}{16}$ assuming GRH by establishing the one-level density for the symplectic family of quadratic Dirichlet $L$-functions for test functions $f$ with $\supp(\wh{f})\in [-2,2]$ \footnote{The one-level density in this setting reveals that the low-lying zeros of quadratic Dirichlet $L$-functions are sparser than on average, which explains why these non-vanishing results are far better than what we can prove in the case where all Dirichlet $L$-functions are included.}, which was independently discovered by Katz and Sarnak \cite{KS}.
-We demonstrate below a simple way of obtaining the less optimal proportion $\frac{3}{4}$ under GRH (which did not seem to have ever appeared in the literature prior to the aforementioned works) that uses only the explicit formula and the following mean square estimate for character sums due to Jutila \cite[Corollary to Theorem 1]{Jut}:
+The low-lying zeros of the family of real Dirichlet $L$-functions have also been extensively studied.
+Given a fundamental discriminant $d$, write $\chi_d(\cdot):=\legendre{d}{\cdot}$ for the associated Kronecker symbol.
+By computing the asymptotic formulas for the first and second moments of the central values $L(\frac{1}{2},\chi_d)$, Jutila \cite{JutMeanValue} showed that $L(\frac{1}{2},\chi_d)\neq 0$ for at least $X/\log X$ of the fundamental discriminants $0<d\leq X$.
+Later Soundararajan \cite{Sound} worked with mollified moments and managed to prove that $L(\frac{1}{2},\chi_d)\neq 0$ for $\frac{7}{8}$ of the $d$'s.
+At around the same time, \"{O}zl\"{u}k and Snyder \cite{OS99} proved a slightly larger non-vanishing proportion $\frac{15}{16}$ assuming GRH by establishing the one-level density for the symplectic family of quadratic Dirichlet $L$-functions for test functions $f$ with $\supp(\wh{f})\in [-2,2]$, which was independently discovered by Katz and Sarnak \cite{KS}.

-\footnote{The exponent 10 on $\log N$ is not optimal since \cite[Theorem 1]{Jut} has been improved by Armon \cite{Armon}.} where the outer sum runs over non-square positive integers $n\leq N$ and the inner sum ${\sum}^*$ runs over fundamental discriminants $d$ with $|d|\leq D$, with the implied constant being absolute.
-On average this saves an $n^{1/2}$ factor from the pointwise bound